 I enjoyed the peace after the loud Kabul.
 Approximately 900 caves surrounded the impressive Buddha-statues.
 Genghis Khan's warriors destroyed the faces in the 13th century and other barbarians further damaged them in later years.
 When I saw in 2001 the pictures of their total destruction by the Taliban, I had to cry!
 What they really looked like, the Chinese monk Xuanzang describes in his writings in the year 632.
 His search for Buddhist scripts led him on an adventurous journey right up to Bamiyan and he tells of statues covered in gold and adorned with precious jewels.
 And he was also delighted by a gigantic sleeping Buddha.
 Measuring 300 meters he was laying at the feet of his brothers.

 I went through the caves which were connected by corridors to the head of the large Buddha, and felt an incredible energy.
 In these caves thousands of monks have been meditating for the benefit of all beings.
-In a cave above the head of the Buddha I admired a fresco.
-Even if it was very faded, it's still radiated.
-I sat down.
-From this view one could see the whole valley, which slowly turned golden red.

 I closed my eyes and absorbed the energy of this magic place and before my inner-ear the centuries of mantra-reciting and chanting came to life again.
 It filled the cave-labyrinth, and the monastery was vibrating by the sound of horns and drums.
 Pictures of infinite space and a feeling of eternity filled me.
 And I saw the unharmed golden Buddha.
-Wearing a red garment and with his eyes of lapis lazuli he guarded the blessed valley.
+Wearing a red garment and with his open eyes of lapis lazuli he guarded the blessed valley.

 Golden Buddha